NVIDIA/NeMo/examples/multimodal/multimodal_llm/neva/eval/eval.md

 And download the [`rule.json` file](https://huggingface.co/spaces/LanguageBind/Video-LLaVA/blob/main/llava/eval/table/rule.json).

-Notice the answer file in `llava-bench-in-the-wild` is row of json string:
+Notice the answer file in `llava-bench-in-the-wild` is consisted of rows of json string:
 ```
 {"question_id": 0, "prompt": "What is the name of this famous sight in the photo?", "answer_id": "TeyehNxHw5j8naXfEWaxWd", "model_id": "gpt-4-0314", "metadata": {}, "text": "The famous sight in the photo is Diamond Head."}
 ```